 This simple and easy-to-understand guide will explain what the difference between total carbs and net carbs is and how you can determine them every time you come across a food nutrition label.

 What Are Net Carbs?

-Net carbs are the carbohydrates that our bodies can digest and turn into sugar, where total carbs include sugar, fiber or indigestible starch.
+Net carbs are the carbohydrates that our bodies can digest and turn into sugar, whereas total carbs include sugar, fiber or indigestible starch.

 Fiber does not increase your blood sugar levels.
-It’s a type of carbohydrate that your body cannot digest, therefore you might subtract the fiber from the total carbohydrate (1).
+It’s a type of carbohydrate that your body cannot digest.
+Therefore, you need to subtract the fiber from the total carbohydrates (1).

 There are two types of fibers: